markomilenkovic546/sitting-cats-nft-test-automation/README.md

 4. Create a `cypress.env.json` file in the root directory (check `cypress.env.json` in the project root to see what needs to be included.
 You only have to change "account 1" value).

 **Note:** In order to isolate test cases, tests are executing using multiple MetaMask accounts.
 So that requires setting the specific balance on every account.
-You must create 11 accounts, and make sure that every account, except account 2, has enough Polygon Mumbai Matics to mint several NFTs and pay the gas fee.
+You must create 11 accounts, and make sure that every account, except account 2 (which should have insufficient funds to mint), has enough Polygon Mumbai Matics to mint several NFTs and pay the gas fee.

 ## Available Scripts